London

 Experience

-Morgan Stanley - Software Engineer (Grad 2027)
+Morgan Stanley - Technology Degree Apprentice (Grad 2027)

 AFS Engineering is my current team and one I'm technologically loving.
 Currently leading multiple projects and learning quickly in a high-impact, large-scale environment.